techschneiderrr/musify/README.md

 It is a music streaming clone of spotify. can be used to

 #### Any song can be listened for a max duration of 30 seconds.
-One can search and enjoy his favourite music. login functionality also
+One can search and enjoy his favourite music. login functionality also implimented.

+### Link to the live project : https://musify-zuzify.herokuapp.com/

 # To run the project :
  step:1 have node js installed in your system <br><br>